-Research on TSE is unique in TEFL (Faez & Karas, 2017) yet has not been widely researched.
-The few existing studies examined teacher perceptions of efficacy regarding personal capabilities to teach English, and their self-reported English proficiency level and instructional strategies (Yilmaz, 2011; Underwood, 2012, Choi & Lee, 2016).
-Thus, Thompson and Woodward (2018) looked at EFL Japanese teachers' self-efficacy dimensions that included using English, communicative teaching strategies, teamwork capabilities, student achievement and regulatory practices.
-Other studies investigated SE beliefs for implementing self-regulated learning (Gan, Z., Liu, F & Yang, C.C.R, 2020; Vatoy K. 2020); TSE collective beliefs for job stress or job satisfaction (Goker, 2012); sources of SE of Vietnamese EFL teachers (Phan & Locke2015) and EFL TSE development in professional learning communities (Zonoubi et al., 2017).
-All studies focused on self-efficacy beliefs EFL in traditional instruction.
-Reviews on TSE research in EFL contexts concluded that this area is underrepresented in TSE research literature (Klassen & Tze, 2014; Konig, et al., 2016) and encouraged more research in the domain of TEFL.
-This is especially evident for TSE in EFL online instruction.
-Our study focuses on teachers' beliefs on five questions:
+The distinct subject of TSE in Teaching English as a Foreign Language (TEFL) (Faez & Karas, 2017) has not been widely researched.
+The few studies that exist examine teacher perceptions of their personal efficacy in teaching English and their self-reported English proficiency levels and instructional strategies (Choi & Lee, 2016; Underwood, 2012; Yilmaz, 2011 ).
+Thompson and Woodward (2018) examine dimensions of Japanese EFL teachers’ SE that include their use of English, communicative teaching strategies, teamwork capabilities, student achievement, and regulatory practices.
+Other studies investigate TSE beliefs for implementing self-regulated learning (Gan, Z., Liu, F & Yang, C.C.R, 2020; Vatoy K. 2020); collective TSE beliefs in relation to job-related stress or satisfaction (Göker, 2012); sources of TSE for Vietnamese EFL teachers (Phan & Locke, 2015); and TSE development in professional EFL communities (Zonoubi et al., 2017).
+All studies have focused on self-efficacy beliefs for EFL in relation to traditional instruction.
+Reviews of TSE research in EFL contexts have concluded that this area is underrepresented in the literature and have encouraged more research (Klassen & Tze, 2014; König et al., 2016).
+This relative lack of research is especially evident on the subject of TSE in EFL online instruction.
+Our study focuses on teachers’ perceptions regarding five questions:

-1. What were their sources of knowledge of digital tools before and during the COVID 19 crisis?
+1. What were their sources of knowledge of digital tools before and during the COVID-19 crisis?

-2. Was there a difference between the level of their knowledge of digital tools and actual usage during the COVID 19 crisis?
+2. Is there a difference between their level of knowledge of digital tools and actual usage during the COVID-19 crisis?

-3. How does the gap between knowledge and usage of DT relate to the challenges that EFL teachers experienced during COVID 19?
+3. How does the gap between knowledge and usage of digital tools relate to the challenges that EFL teachers have experienced during the COVID-19 crisis?

-4. How does the gap between knowledge and usage of DT relate to measures of TSE during COVID 19?
+4. How does the gap between knowledge and usage of digital tools relate to measurements of TSE during the COVID-19 crisis?

-5. What are EFL teachers' perception of distance ERT – challenges and opportunities?
+5. What are EFL teachers’ perceptions about the challenges and opportunities of distance ERT?

-Methodology
+3. Methodology

+3.1 Introduction

 Our study employs a mixed method design for the research questions, in a complementary and expansive manner (Johnson et al., 2007).
-Quantitative data on EFL teacher knowledge, practice and TSE was obtained from closed-questions in the online questionnaire.
-Qualitative data was collected from the open -ended question which elaborated on the quantitative results, providing insights into teachers' perceptions of their distance teaching during COVID-19 including challenges and new opportunities.
-Sequential explanatory design ensured that qualitative data would provide a better understanding than quantitative data alone (Creswell, 2009; Creswell et al., 2003).
+Quantitative data on EFL teacher knowledge, practice, and TSE was elicited from closed questions in an online questionnaire.
+Qualitative data was collected from the open -ended questions, which allowed for greater elaboration on the quantitative results, providing insights into teachers’ perceptions of their distance teaching during COVID-19, including challenges and new opportunities.
+Sequential explanatory design ensured that qualitative data would lead to a better understanding than quantitative data alone (Creswell, 2009; Creswell et al., 2003).

-Participants
+3.2 Participants

-One hundred and twenty-nine participants were recruited from different countries where English is taught as a foreign language.
-The majority teach in Israel (79.8%), with additional participants from North America, Europe and Asia (19.4%).
-The mean age was 43.66 (SD 11.47).
-The mean number of years of reported teaching was 12.39 (SD 10.46).
-Grades taught were organized according to elementary (grades 1-6), Jr high school (grades 7-9), high school (grades 10-12), and other.
+A total of 129 participants were recruited from various countries where English is taught as a foreign language.
+Most of the 129 teach in Israel (79.8%), with the other participants from North America, Europe, and Asia (19.4%).
+Their mean age was 43.66 (SD 11.47) and the mean number of years of teaching reported was 12.39 (SD 10.46).
+School grades taught were ranged by elementary (grades 1–6), junior high (grades 7–9), high school (grades 10–12), and other.
 Table 1 presents demographic information regarding participants.

 Table 1.
 Participant Demographic Information (N=129).